 The assets of the Caledonian Brewery were purchased by Scottish & Newcastle (S&N) in 2004 shortly after the announcement of S&N's plans to close Edinburgh's historic Fountain Brewery founded by William McEwan just up the road from the Caley.
 In 2008, the brewery became a wholly owned subsidiary of S&N/Heineken.

 - Deuchars IPA - 3.8% ABV

 - Refreshing pale golden session beer with great drinkability.
 A beer of finely balanced malt, hops, and fruity esters, the popularity of Deuchars speaks for itself.

 - Flying Scotsman - 4.0% ABV

 - A full flavoured Premium Bitter style beer with a malty aroma and hints of raisin and toasty dryness.
-Brewed with Optic, Amber, and Black malts and hopped with English Golding.
+Brewed with the finest northern barley and southern hops.

 - Edinburgh Castle - 4.1% ABV

 - A russet-brown coloured, smooth and creamy full bodied beer with pleasant malt flavours and a complex bittersweet taste.
 The aroma is of malty caramel and fruity esters.
 A soft hoppy finish progresses to a satisfying dryness and taste of spice.